2025 anti-corruption protests in Ukraine

-From 22 July 2025, Ukrainians gathered in Kyiv, Odesa, Lviv, Dnipro and other cities to protest the passing of a bill that aimed to "effectively destroy" the power of two of Ukraine's anti-corruption bodies.
-These were the first anti-government demonstrations since the start of the Russian invasion of Ukraine.
+From 22 to 31 July 2025, Ukrainians gathered in Kyiv, Odesa, Lviv, Dnipro and other cities to protest the passing of a bill that aimed to "effectively destroy" the power of two of Ukraine's anti-corruption bodies.
+These were the first anti-government demonstrations since the start of the 2022 Russian invasion of Ukraine.
 The event became known as Cardboard protests (Картонкові протести), Cardboard meetings (Картонкові мітинги) or Cardboard Maidan (Картонковий майдан) due to the use of handmade posters by their participants.

 On 31 July 2025, parliament passed a new bill that restored the agencies' independence.

 Background

 On 21 July, law enforcement officers raided the offices of the National Anti-Corruption Bureau of Ukraine (NABU), to investigate 15 employees as part of an alleged investigation into traffic violations.
 Investigators, led by the Security Service of Ukraine (SBU) and Prosecutor's General Office, later said the investigation centered on a pro-Russian member of parliament suspected of treason.

 On 22 July 2025, Ukraine's Verkhovna Rada passed a controversial law, Bill No. 12414, that stripped NABU and the Specialized Anti-Corruption Prosecutor's Office (SAPO) of independence and gave new powers to the Prosecutor General, Zelenskyy loyalist Ruslan Kravchenko.
 The bill was passed by the ruling Servant of the People party, with support from the opposition Batkivshchyna party and the Platform for Life and Peace; it was opposed by the liberal Holos party.
 The bill had originally been unrelated to NABU and SAPO, but the provisions were added as amendments after the bill had already passed the first reading.

 Protests began soon after, demanding that Zelenskyy veto the bill.
 Despite widespread protests, Zelenskyy signed the law into power on the evening of 22 July and defended it on Telegram in his nightly address, saying that "the anti-corruption infrastructure will work ...
 NABU and SAPO will work", but without "Russian influences" that Zelenskyy said had to be removed.

 Based on sources within parliament, law enforcement agencies, and the team of President Volodymyr Zelenskyy, Ukrainska Pravda reported that the plan against NABU and SAPO had been developed within the President's Office, particularly by head of the President's Office Andriy Yermak, after investigations against various figures that Ukrainska Pravda wrote upset Zelenskyy.
 The Economist wrote that the bill had been "orchestrated from the top" by Zelenskyy and Yermak.

 Critics pointed out the law could have made it easier for the government to choose which corruption cases to prosecute.
 Critics also feared that this law may hurt Ukraine's efforts to join the European Union.
 EU officials called the law a "step back".